wp-plugins/image-horizontal-reel-scroll-slideshow/readme.txt

 Q6.
 Is possible to load images in the random order?

+Q7.
+How to setup the plugin for network multisite website?

 Click the below link to see answer for all questions!
 More info : [click to go](http://www.gopiplus.com/work/2011/05/08/wordpress-plugin-image-horizontal-reel-scroll-slideshow/)